Akshaya Tritiya 2023: Exploring Zaveri Bazaar - Mumbai’s iconic jewellery market

-As India celebrates Akshay Tritiya, here is a tour of Mumbai’s iconic Zaveri Bazaar and being charmed by its bling
+As India celebrates Akshaya Tritiya, here is a tour of Mumbai’s iconic Zaveri Bazaar and being charmed by its bling

 Jewellery at Zaveri Bazaar